 You may use locize to make the process of the localization-projects of your company easier.
 Locize is the platform for effectively localizing your website, mobile app, video game or any other web product.

-Now you know the answer to the question, “What is l10n?”.
 The next decision is whether it is right for you.
 If your software targets a specific community or a selected region, localization might not be required.

 However, if you are looking to expand into wider communities or give yourself the opportunity to do that at a later date, then it is something you should consider.
 Even if you are not considering an international move just yet, you should prepare as much as you can during the development stage.